gamegineer/dev/org.gamegineer.table.feature.ui/rootfiles/README.txt

 USAGE

-(Until a proper help system is implemented in the application, this file will serve as basic documentation for using Gamegineer.)

 Gamegineer requires a Java 6 or later runtime to be installed.
 To start Gamegineer, run the gamegineer.bat file, sibling to this file.
 (Users of non-Windows operating systems should simply copy and execute the contents of this batch file.)

-All commands are available from the main menu at the top of the screen.
-Context-sensitive commands are available from a popup menu that is activated using the appropriate keyboard and/or mouse trigger of your operating system (e.g. right-clicking the mouse on Windows).

-The table consists of a collection of card piles.
-Use the Add Card Pile and Remove Card Pile commands to add/remove card piles to/from the table, respectively.
-Alternatively, the Remove All Card Piles command can be used to clear the entire table.
-A card pile can be given the input focus by left-clicking it with the mouse.
-A green border will appear around the pile to indicate it has the input focus.
-Most commands will be executed in the context of the focused card pile.
-Card piles can be moved by holding down the CONTROL key while left-clicking and dragging a card pile with the mouse.
-The entire table can be moved by left-clicking and dragging anywhere on the green surface.
-The Reset Table Origin command will reset the table origin to the window origin.

-A card pile consists of a collection of cards.
-Use the Add Card and Remove Card commands to add/remove cards to/from a card pile, respectively.
-Alternatively, the Add Deck command can be used to add an entire deck of cards to a card pile at once.
-The Flip Card command will toggle the orientation (face up or face down) of the card at the top of the card pile.
-The Layout command will change the arrangement of the cards in the card pile.
-All of these commands are executed in the context of the focused card pile.
-Cards can be moved from one card pile to another by left-clicking and dragging a card with the mouse.
-When the Stacked layout is active, only the top card can be selected and moved.
-When any of the Accordian layouts are active, left-clicking and dragging a card will move the selected card and all cards above it as a single unit.

-A new empty table can be created using the New command.
-A table can be saved for later use using the Save and Save As commands.
-A previously saved table can be loaded using the Open command or by selecting a previously-loaded file from the Most Recently Used file list.

-Use the Host command to host a table on the network.
-Enter the name of the local network interface card and the TCP port on which to listen for connections.
-Specify the name by which you wish to be known to the other players connected to the table.
-You may optionally require each remote player that connects to your table to provide a password.

-Use the Join command to join a hosted table on the network.
-Enter the name and TCP port of the host.
-Specify the name by which you wish to be known to the other players connected to the table.
-Enter the password required by the host to join the table or leave it blank if no password is required.

-A single player can control the network table at one time.
-This player is known as the editor and has a red flag next to their name in the player list.
-To request control of the table from the current editor, use the Request Control command.
-Any player who has requested control will have a gray flag next to their name in the player list.
-To cancel a previous request for control, use the Cancel Control Request command.

-The editor may transfer control to any other player in the network.
-Use the Give Control command to select a player to which control will be given.
-After executing the command, the new player will become the editor.